4th Summit of EMDR Complex Trauma & Dissociation

 We will then examine a novel, yet highly effective and safe, integrative approach developed by the presenter to permanently ‘de-fang’ perpetrator-identifying parts.
 The protocol itself will be described through case examples, which will provide the context for discussing the treatment frame and necessary preparatory tasks and precautions for its safe use.

-- Define the phenomenon of introjective identification and name three existing approaches to working with perpetrator-imitating self-states
+- Identify the phenomenon of introjective identification and name three existing approaches to working with perpetrator-imitating self-states

-- Describe two reasons for mapping a client’s self-system early in treatment and identify at least two precautions for employing the Introject Decathexis protocol.
+- Identify two reasons for mapping a client’s self-system early in treatment and identify at least two precautions for employing the Introject Decathexis protocol.

-- Name the specific components of the Introject Decathexis protocol.
+- Recognize the specific components of the Introject Decathexis protocol.

 About the Presenter: